 You get the top 20 results, their average sales rank, revenue, price and number of reviews.
 I like that all of the information is right on the page and you don’t have to look around for it.
 It’s a great snapshot of any given keyword.

 There are handy links at the top which allow you to see the result, analyze them, access a word cloud (more on that in the extra features section) and track the rank of a specific book.
 The keyword analysis button is pretty snazzy.
 Check this out:

 By hitting that button, I can easily evaluate whether the keyword is worth my time.
 If a book has a lot of green highlights as seen in the image above, it means you can easily compete against it with yours.
 Pretty neat.

 Publisher Rocket is a downloadable software that works directly on your desktop.
 Just from a little tinkering, I find it’s a robust tool for keyword research.
 The section for keyword research is clearly marked and the software itself is easy to navigate and understand.
 Check out my search below:

 All the relevant information is displayed on one page for each keyword.
-You can export everything (as you can in KD Spy) and instead of a traffic light system for measuring competition, you get a score.
+You can export everything (as you can in KDSPY) and instead of a traffic light system for measuring competition, you get a score.
 The lower the score, the better.
-It’s a pity there’s no direction (that I can see) about how low a score should be to be the best for an author who wants to compete for a keyword.
+And it’s color-coded so you know what a good score looks like.

 A neat advantage of this keyword search is that you can check out the competition for those keywords by hitting the ‘Competition’ button.